SadWitchBoards/zmk-hillsideD50/Readme.md

-# ZMK Hillside keyboards firmware
+# Hillside Dactyl 50 ZMK firmware

-## Status

-- ??
-The Nice!view display works well on both sides.

-## Next

-- Restore the default keymap to the board definition.

-- Take notes for default keymap as needed.

-## Start of Future Readme
+> [!Note]
+> -   The commit history might change while I finish publishing this board.
+>     I wouldn't fork this yet.
+> -   The board this is for isn't public yet.

-This is the default ZMK firmware for Hillside keyboards.
+This is the default ZMK firmware for the Hillside Dactyl 50 keyboard.

--   Hillside Dactyl 50
+It features:

-    -   A simple to start with QWERTY keymap using three main layers and one adjust layer.
+-   A simple QWERTY keymap using three main layers and one adjust layer.
+Providing an easy starting layout.
-    -   The configuration enables the nice!view display, but disables the LED's as they eat batteries.
+-   The configuration enables the nice!view display and the bare LED.
 -   A hardware testing layer can be uncommented to enable easier one sided access to adjust layer type functions for hardware build testing.

 The repo is a module that can be included into the main ZMK config.